60s FLASHBACK: Rainbow-Colored Party Bus With Riders On Roof Stopped By Police On NJ Highway

 The side was painted in rainbow stripes, the front fender in pink.

-Atop the party bus was an easy chair, a cooler and two riders.
+Atop the party bus was an easy chair, a cooler and a clutch of riders.

+The customers might've considered it groovy, but the fuzz didn't dig it at all.

 That's roughly a 2½-hour ride, minimum.